eparapounsky/crawly/README.md

 ### Option 2: Run the Windows Executable

-Download `Crawly.exe` from Releases and double-click to launch.
-A console window will open and prompt you to enter a website URL and a save location.
+Download `Crawly.exe` from Releases and double-click to launch the GUI application with interactive controls for starting and stopping crawls.

 #### Command Line Mode (with arguments)